 As the name suggests, the island of Sanday is perfect for beach lovers.
 It’s a place full of deserted, golden sandy beaches, with beautiful clear seas all year round.
 The dunes at Tresness are special though, even by Sanday’s standards.
 This wide expanse of sand sits isolated on the east coast of the island, and who wouldn’t want to enjoy their own stretch of beach for the day?

 Berriedale Wood, Hoy

 Orkney might not exactly be the rainforest of the north – in fact, we’re famous for our relatively treeless landscape.
 But did you know we also have the most northerly ancient woodland in the British Isles?
 Berriedale Wood can be found in amongst the towering hills of Hoy, a unique and special place to visit at all times of the year.
 Head into this hidden gully to find various species including downy birch, rowan, aspen and willow, and all kinds of wildlife too.

 Ok, we know this is hardly ‘hidden Orkney’, but our UNESCO World Heritage Site, the Heart of Neolithic Orkney, has to be mentioned during this year of History, Heritage and Archaeology!
 The chambered tomb at Maeshowe, the Standing Stones of Stenness, the Ness of Brodgar, the Ring of Brodgar and Skara Brae are fascinating places to explore – visit them to experience your own special secrets of Orkney, and the history of these spectacular islands.

-Find out more about visiting Orkney with Visit Orkney and VisitScotland.
-You can also view our new eBook and watch the One with Orkney video for more inspiration.
+To find out more, remember to view Visit Orkney’s new interactive map and check out Visit Orkney and VisitScotland.
+You can also view our eBook and watch the One with Orkney video for more inspiration.